Feeds:

 Klein ends her book on a hopeful note — in many places such as Chile and Lebanon, the people have learned from their experiences — they are cannier and more resistant to the shocks administered to them by Bushco and their own ruling classes.
 Having endured “Disaster Capitalism” for several decades, they understand their own self-interests better and aren’t as easy to fool.
 I would like to be as hopeful.
 The question, as always, with Bush and Cheney, is how far are they willing to go?
 And, is anyone willing to stop them?
 From John Dean’s article, it doesn’t sound as though it is going to be the Republicans.” ~ Jane Smiley

-Carl was a workingman who grew up in the Alabama during the great depression working in the coal mines.
+Carl was a workingman who grew up in Alabama during the great depression working in the coal mines.
 He saw people who needed help very badly, sometimes nearly starving at times; and he thought that Mr. Hoover was only out for the big money guys, ignoring the rest.

-Although Carl believed in hard work and independence, it became exceedingly real that feeding a young family of five is sometimes not possible even with the help of church or other volunteerism.
+Although Carl believed in hard work and independence, it became exceedingly real that feeding a young family of five is sometimes not possible even with the help of the church or other volunteerism.

 I always admired that he was never shy about doing an honest day’s work for an honest days wage doing what he had to do to earn a living.
 He worked in the mines then moved north to Southern Michigan and worked in the factories carving out a life for himself and his family with the tools he had available.

-Still he never varied in his dislike of President Herbert Hoover; he was very clear about that.
+Still, he never varied in his dislike of President Herbert Hoover; he was very clear about that.
 Carl may well have been spot-on in his evaluation of Herbert as many other Americans shared his opinion during the years of 1929-1933 when Hoover was President of the United States.

 But to be fair, I have found a couple of probing questions that Herbert posed in a campaign speech before his election in 1929 that are as relevant today as they were in 1928.